-5 Reasons Art Makes The Best Holiday Gift + Where to Shop Online for Great Art
+5 Reasons Art Makes The Best Gift + Where to Shop Online for Great Art

-Tis' the season for great gift ideas.
-So, if you believe 'it's the thought that counts', aspire to be environmentally conscious, support your local economy and art scene, here are 5 reasons why art makes the best gift:
+When it comes to gift giving and you believe 'it's the thought that counts', aspire to be environmentally conscious, support your local economy and art scene, here are 5 reasons why art makes the best gift:

 5 Reasons Why Art Makes The Best Gift

 - Buying and giving art shows thoughtfulness.
-It shows you cared enough to not buy the same mass produced stuff everyone else bought.
+It shows you cared enough to not buy the same mass produced stuff anyone can buy.

 - Giving art is environmentally friendly.
 Art is not mass produced and has less of an environmental impact compared to mass produced consumer products.